Grilled Margherita Pizza

 A classic pizza with a summer twist.
-This grilled Margherita pizza is cooked on the grill, and I’m taking this one to the next level by using a really good sauce.
+Grilled Margherita Pizza is taken to the next level by cooking it on the grill.

 Who doesn’t love a classic Margherita pizza?
 I do, and I’m giving this one a summer twist.
 Grilling this Margherita pizza makes the crust crispy and taste like it came for pizza oven.

 When I make pizza, a good dough is a must.
 No store-bought dough from a can is allowed here.
 Please either make your own (you can see how easy my recipes is) or ask your local pizzeria to sell you a ball of dough.
 The grill is a great place to make a pizza, especially in the hot weather because you don’t heat up the house and grill gets nice and hot which makes the dough crispy and flavorful.